Diocese-logo-white

 Archives and Genealogy Research

-The Archives staff of the Diocese of Green Bay is happy to assist genealogists.
+The Archives staff of the Diocese of Green Bay is pleased to assist genealogists with their research.

 Access and Services